codem/silverstripe-damn-fine-uploader/tests/codeception/readme.md

 If you want to run these codeception tests, you will need codeception and vlucas/phpdotenv installed globally.

+The test will upload files to pages on a website using Chromium.
+Files **will** be created in this website and your database.

 1. Install codeception globally: ```/path/to/composer global require codeception/codeception:^2.5 vlucas/phpdotenv:^3.3``` - this will install these packages and their dependencies to your home directory
 2. Codeception will be installed to ```~/.composer/vendor/bin/codecept```
 3. For Ubuntu Server, install the package ```chromium-chromedriver``` or get ChromeDriver for your OS from https://sites.google.com/a/chromium.org/chromedriver/downloads (you can use other browser drivers if you like)